 General Information: Yuba College offers an Associate of Science (A.S.)
 Degree in Veterinary Technology.
 Yuba College also offers a Certificate of Achievement in Veterinary Assistant and Animal Care.
 Details about each degree can be found below.
 Interested individuals can also obtain information by visiting our website: https://yc.yccd.edu/vettech/.
-Individuals may also want to visit the Yuba College Veterinary Technology Facebook page.

-For additional questions, please call the Program at (530) 740-1732 or (530) 740-1740, or by emailing akuykend@yccd.edu or kmathis@yccd.edu.
+Individuals may also want to visit the or (530) 740-1740, or by emailing akuykend@yccd.edu or kmathis@yccd.edu.
 Additionally, please consider visiting the Veterinary Technology Program in the 1700 Building, across from the Veteran's Resource Center, on the Marysville campus of Yuba College.